Corey Kispert NBA Preview vs. the Hornets

 Hornets 2022-23 Defensive Insights

-- Giving up 117.2 points per game last season made the Hornets the 22nd-ranked team in the NBA on defense.
+- The Hornets were 22nd in the NBA defensively last year, giving up 117.2 points per contest.

-- The Hornets were the 29th-ranked squad in the league last season, giving up 46.2 boards per game.
+- The Hornets allowed 46.2 rebounds on average last year, 29th in the league.

-- In terms of assists, the Hornets were ranked 19th in the league defensively last year, allowing 25.9 per contest.
+- The Hornets conceded 25.9 assists per contest last season (19th in the league).

-- Defensively, the Hornets conceded 12.2 made three-pointers per game last season, 12th in the league.
+- Defensively, the Hornets gave up 12.2 made three-pointers per contest last year, 12th in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!